quire-io/guide/_docs/tasklistad-12-create-sublists.md

 {: .notice--info}

+When you drag a task from one Sublist tab to another, the task will be removed from the former and added to the latter.

+You can hold the <kbd>Alt</kbd> key while you drag the task from one Sublist to another, this way, the tasks will be added to both Sublists.

 ## Remove tasks from Sublist
 You can remove tasks from a Sublist by selecting the tasks in the Edit menu or you  can drag the tasks from the Sublist back to the main List tab.